Dr. Amanda Glew

 Susi has been involved in the dog world for many years.
 She has shown her dogs in the confirmation ring and currently trains her standard poodle “Libby” and her Doberman Pinscher “Brando” in obedience at the OPEN level.
 She also shares her home with 3 cats who have ignored all efforts to train them.

 Susi has a strong public service background and is looking forward to putting her love of animals and retail to good use managing Boutique Pawville.

 Wendy joined the TVC team in February 2017 as a customer service representative.
 She has been an animal lover her entire life and grew up with both dogs and cats.
 Her best friend when she was very young was the family beagle named Maggie.
 She is an advocate in pet adoption and in rescue, as her two furry children, Charlie and Harry, are both feline rescues and have been a loving addition to her family.
-Wendy had the pleasure of doing a stage in grade 8 at the Hudson Veterinary Clinic with Dr. Amanda Glew where her passion for working with animals grew even
+Wendy had the pleasure of doing a stage in grade 8 at the Hudson Veterinary Clinic with Dr. Amanda Glew where her passion for working with animals grew even stronger.

 Many years later, Wendy feels blessed and thankful for the opportunity to work with the staff and animals at TVC and to get the chance to learn more about veterinary work and care, and to simply follow her dreams.
 She feels a home is not a home without the wonderful loyalty of a pet.